junxit/us-congress-bills-112/bill.md

   > - **(a)** *Countermeasures and products* The countermeasures and products referred to in this subsection are—
   >   - **(1)** qualified countermeasures (as defined in section 319F–1 of the Public Health Service Act);
   >   - **(2)** security countermeasures (as defined in section 319F–2 of such Act); and
-  >   - **(3)** qualified pandemic or epidemic products (as defined in section 319F–3 of such Act).
+  >   - **(3)** qualified pandemic or epidemic products (as defined in section 319F–3 of such Act) that the Secretary determines to be a priority.
   > - **(b)** *In general*
-  >   - **(1)** *Involvement of FDA personnel in interagency activities* The Secretary shall accelerate the development, stockpiling, approval, and licensure of countermeasures and products referred to in subsection (a) by expanding the involvement of Food and Drug Administration personnel in interagency activities with the Biomedical Advanced Research and Development Authority, the Centers for Disease Control and Prevention, the National Institutes of Health, and the Department of Defense.
+  >   - **(1)** *Involvement of FDA personnel in interagency activities* For the purpose of accelerating the development, stockpiling, approval, clearance, and licensure of countermeasures and products referred to in subsection (a), the Secretary shall expand the involvement of Food and Drug Administration personnel in interagency activities with the Assistant Secretary for Preparedness and Response (including the Biomedical Advanced Research and Development Authority), the Centers for Disease Control and Prevention, the National Institutes of Health, and the Department of Defense.
-  >   - **(2)** *Technical assistance* The Secretary shall establish within the Food and Drug Administration a team of experts on manufacturing and regulatory activities (including compliance with current Good Manufacturing Practice) to provide both off-site and on-site technical assistance to the manufacturers of countermeasures and products referred to in subsection (a).
+  >   - **(2)** *Technical assistance* The Secretary shall establish within the Food and Drug Administration a team of experts on manufacturing and regulatory activities (including compliance with current Good Manufacturing Practices) to provide both off-site and on-site technical assistance to the manufacturers of countermeasures and products referred to in subsection (a).
+On-site technical assistance shall be provided upon the request of the manufacturer and at the discretion of the Secretary if the Secretary determines that the provision of such assistance would accelerate the development, manufacturing, or approval, clearance, or licensure of countermeasures and products referred to in subsection (a).
   > - **(c)** *Agency interaction with security countermeasure sponsors*
-  >   - **(1)** *Countermeasure Development Program*
-  >     - **(A)** *In general* For each security countermeasure (as defined in section 319F–2 of the Public Health Service Act) that is procured under such section 319F–2, the Secretary shall initiate, in consultation with the security countermeasure sponsor (referred to in this section as the countermeasure sponsor), a program of frequent scientific feedback and interactions regarding the process of developing such countermeasure, including—
+  >   - **(1)** *In general* For security countermeasures (as defined in section 319F–2 of the Public Health Service Act) that are procured under such section 319F–2—
-  >       - **(i)** regular meetings between appropriate Food and Drug Administration personnel and the countermeasure sponsor during the process of developing the countermeasure, to be scheduled within 45 days after attainment of each milestone identified pursuant to subparagraph (B)(iv)(I) in the regulatory management plan for the countermeasure;
-  >       - **(ii)** written feedback from the Food and Drug Administration within 30 days after submission of a request for feedback pursuant to subparagraph (B)(iv)(II) in the regulatory management plan for the countermeasure;
-  >       - **(iii)** written feedback from the Food and Drug Administration within 30 days after submission by the countermeasure sponsor of a study report that is considered to be complete pursuant to subparagraph (B)(iv)(III) in the regulatory management plan for the countermeasure;
+  >     - **(A)** the Secretary shall establish a process for frequent scientific feedback and interactions between the Food and Drug Administration and the security countermeasure sponsor (referred to in this subsection as the “sponsor”), designed to facilitate the approval, clearance, and licensure of the security countermeasures;
+  >     - **(B)** such feedback and interactions shall include meetings and, in accordance with subsection (b)(2), on-site technical assistance; and
-  >       - **(iv)** at the request of the Director of the Biomedical Advanced Research and Development Authority, participation in meetings of such Authority on the development of the countermeasure; and
+  >     - **(C)** at the request of the Secretary, the process under this paragraph shall include participation by the Food and Drug Administration in meetings between the Biomedical Advanced Research and Development Authority and sponsors on the development of such countermeasures.
-  >       - **(v)** other meetings, including on-site meetings, as appropriate.
-  >     - **(B)** *Regulatory Management Plan* In carrying out the program under subparagraph (A), the Secretary shall, in consultation with the countermeasure sponsor, develop a written regulatory management plan for each security countermeasure (as defined in section 319F–2 of the Public Health Service Act) that is procured under such section 319F–2.
-The regulatory management plan shall be completed within 60 days of issuance of a contract for the countermeasure under such section 319F–2 or, for a countermeasure that was procured under such section 319F–2 before the date of the enactment of the Pandemic and All-Hazards Preparedness Reauthorization Act of 2011, within 60 days after such date of enactment.
-The regulatory management plan for a security countermeasure shall include—
+  >   - **(2)** *Regulatory management plan*
+  >     - **(A)** *In general* The process established under paragraph (1) shall allow for the development of a written regulatory management plan (in this paragraph referred to as the “plan”) for a security countermeasure (as defined in paragraph (1)) in accordance with this paragraph.
+  >     - **(B)** *Proposal and finalization of plan* In carrying out the process under paragraph (1), the Secretary shall direct the Food and Drug Administration, upon submission of a written request by the sponsor that includes a proposed plan and relevant data and future planning detail to support such a plan, to work with the sponsor to agree on a final plan within a reasonable time not to exceed 90 days.
+The basis for this agreement shall be the proposed plan submitted by the sponsor.
+Notwithstanding the preceding sentence, the Secretary shall retain full discretion to determine the contents of the final plan or to determine that no such plan can be agreed upon.
+If the Secretary determines that no final plan can be agreed upon, the Secretary shall provide to the sponsor, in writing, the scientific or regulatory rationale why such agreement cannot be reached.
+If a final plan is agreed upon, it shall be shared with the sponsor in writing.
+  >     - **(C)** *Contents* The plan shall include an agreement on the nature of, and timelines for, feedback and interactions between the sponsor and the Food and Drug Administration, shall provide reasonable flexibility in implementing and adjusting the agreement under this paragraph as warranted during the countermeasure development process, and shall identify—
-  >       - **(i)** an assessment of the current regulatory status, an assessment of known scientific gaps, and a proposed pathway to approval or licensure of the countermeasure;
+  >       - **(i)** the current regulatory status of the countermeasure, an assessment of known scientific gaps relevant to approval, clearance, or licensure of the countermeasure, and a proposed pathway to approval, clearance, or licensure of the countermeasure;
+  >       - **(ii)** developmental milestones whose completion will result in meetings to be scheduled within a reasonable time between the applicable review division of the Food and Drug Administration and the sponsor;
+  >       - **(iii)** sponsor submissions that will result in written feedback from the review division within a reasonable time;
-  >       - **(ii)** guidance by the Food and Drug Administration regarding the data required to support delivery of the countermeasure to the Strategic National Stockpile;
+  >       - **(iv)** feedback by the Food and Drug Administration regarding the data required to support delivery of the countermeasure to the Strategic National Stockpile under section 319F–2 of the Public Health Service Act;
-  >       - **(iii)** guidance by the Food and Drug Administration regarding data required to support submission of a proposed agreement on the design and size of clinical trials for review under section 505(b)(5)(B); and
+  >       - **(v)** feedback by the Food and Drug Administration regarding data required to support submission of a proposed agreement on the design and size of clinical trials for review under section 505(b)(5)(B); and
-  >       - **(iv)** an agreement between the Food and Drug Administration and the countermeasure sponsor to identify—
-  >         - **(I)** developmental milestones that will trigger meetings between the Administration and the sponsor;
-  >         - **(II)** the process for requesting and receiving written or oral feedback from the Administration; and
-  >         - **(III)** the type study reports that will be considered by the Administration to be complete.
+  >       - **(vi)** other issues that have the potential to delay approval, clearance, or licensure.
+  >     - **(D)** *Changes* Changes to the plan shall be made by subsequent agreement between the Secretary and the sponsor.
+If after reasonable attempts to negotiate changes to the plan the Secretary and the sponsor are unable to finalize such changes, the Secretary shall provide to the sponsor, in writing, the scientific or regulatory rationale why such changes are required or cannot be included in the plan.
-  >     - **(C)** *Applicability to certain qualified pandemic or epidemic products* The Secretary may, with respect to qualified pandemic or epidemic products (as defined in section 319F–3 of the Public Health Service Act) for which a contract for advanced research and development is entered into under section 319L of such Act, choose to apply the provisions of subparagraphs (A) and (B) to the same extent and in the same manner as such provisions apply with respect to security countermeasures.
+  >   - **(3)** *Applicability to certain qualified pandemic or epidemic products* The Secretary may, with respect to qualified pandemic or epidemic products (as defined in section 319F–3 of the Public Health Service Act) for which a contract for advanced research and development is entered into under section 319L of such Act, choose to apply the provisions of paragraphs (1) and (2) to the same extent and in the same manner as such provisions apply with respect to security countermeasures.
-  > - **(d)** *Final Guidance on development of animal models* Not later than 180 days after the date of the enactment of the Pandemic and All-Hazards Preparedness Reauthorization Act of 2011, the Secretary shall provide final guidance to industry regarding the development of animal models to support approval or licensure of countermeasures and products referred to in subsection (a) when human efficacy studies are not ethical or feasible.
+  > - **(d)** *Final Guidance on development of animal models*
+  >   - **(1)** *In general* Not later than 1 year after the date of the enactment of the Pandemic and All-Hazards Preparedness Reauthorization Act of 2011, the Secretary shall provide final guidance to industry regarding the development of animal models to support approval, clearance, or licensure of countermeasures and products referred to in subsection (a) when human efficacy studies are not ethical or feasible.
+  >   - **(2)** *Authority to extend deadline* The Secretary may extend the deadline for providing final guidance under paragraph (1) by not more than 6 months upon submission by the Secretary of a report on the status of such guidance to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate.
-  > - **(e)** *Annual Report* Not later than January 1, 2012, and every January 1 thereafter, the Secretary shall submit a report to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate that, with respect to the preceding fiscal year, includes—
+  > - **(e)** *Biennial Report* Not later than January 1, 2013, and every 2 years thereafter, the Secretary shall submit a report to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, that, with respect to the preceding 2 fiscal years, includes—
   >   - **(1)** the number of full-time equivalent employees of the Food and Drug Administration who directly support the review of countermeasures and products referred to in subsection (a);
-  >   - **(2)** estimates of funds obligated by the Food and Drug Administration for development of such countermeasures and products;
+  >   - **(2)** estimates of funds obligated by the Food and Drug Administration for review of such countermeasures and products;
   >   - **(3)** the number of regulatory teams at the Food and Drug Administration specific to such countermeasures and products and, for each such team, the assigned products, classes of products, or technologies;
   >   - **(4)** the length of time between each request by the sponsor of such a countermeasure or product for information and the provision of such information by the Food and Drug Administration;
   >   - **(5)** the number, type, and frequency of official interactions between the Food and Drug Administration and—
   >     - **(A)** sponsors of a countermeasure or product referred to in subsection (a); or
   >     - **(B)** another agency engaged in development or management of portfolios for such countermeasures or products, including the Centers for Disease Control and Prevention, the Biomedical Advanced Research and Development Authority, the National Institutes of Health, and the appropriate agencies of the Department of Defense;
-  >   - **(6)** any other measure to determine the efficiency of the regulatory teams described in paragraph (3); and
+  >   - **(6)** a description of other measures that, as determined by the Secretary, are appropriate to determine the efficiency of the regulatory teams described in paragraph (3); and
-  >   - **(7)** the regulatory science priorities which the Food and Drug Administration is addressing and the progress made on these priorities.
+  >   - **(7)** the regulatory science priorities that relate to countermeasures or products referred to in subsection (a) and which the Food and Drug Administration is addressing and the progress made on these priorities.

-- **(b)** *Discussions between FDA and sponsor on design and size of animal and clinical trials intended To form the primary basis of an effectiveness claim when human efficacy studies are not ethical or feasible* Subparagraph (B) of section 505(b)(5) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+- **(b)** *Special protocol assessment* Subparagraph (B) of section 505(b)(5) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355(b)(5)) is amended to read as follows:
   > - **(B)**
   >   - **(i)** The Secretary shall meet with a sponsor of an investigation or an applicant for approval for a drug under this subsection or section 351 of the Public Health Service Act if the sponsor or applicant makes a reasonable written request for a meeting for the purpose of reaching agreement on the design and size of—
   >     - **(I)** clinical trials intended to form the primary basis of an effectiveness claim; or
-  >     - **(II)** animal and clinical trials intended to form the primary basis of an effectiveness claim when human efficacy studies are not ethical or feasible.
+  >     - **(II)** animal efficacy trials and any associated clinical trials that in combination are intended to form the primary basis of an effectiveness claim for a countermeasure or product referred to in section 565(a) when human efficacy studies are not ethical or feasible.
   >   - **(ii)** The sponsor or applicant shall provide information necessary for discussion and agreement on the design and size of the clinical trials.
 Minutes of any such meeting shall be prepared by the Secretary and made available to the sponsor or applicant upon request.